Connect with us

 Despite his undoubted star power, Manoa faces stiff competition for a starting berth at his new club.

-His rivals for the No.8 shirt include fellow newcomer and South Africa superstar No.8 Duane Vermeulen, Argentinian veteran Juan Martin Fernandez Lobbe and former England back-row Steffon Armitage, who has acted ‘as the perfect host’ since Manoa’s arrival earlier this summer.
+His rivals for the No.8 shirt include fellow newcomer and South Africa superstar No.8 Duane Vermeulen, Argentinian veteran Juan Martin Fernandez Lobbe and former back-row Steffon Armitage, who has acted ‘as the perfect host’ since Manoa’s arrival earlier this summer.

 “I played a lot of second row for Northampton.
 I came in as a No.8 and they turned me into a lock.
 So it doesn’t really matter to me as long as I am on the field.
 I am still going to get around,” insisted Manoa.